 This men’s clothing store just off Carnaby Street offers a carefully curated selection of clothing from the coolest British, American, European, and Japanese brands.

 There are several choices of selvedge denim jeans including Lee, A.P.C, OrSlow, and Levi’s Vintage.
-As well as jeans, there’s a huge selection of clothing including t-shirts, outerwear, footwear, and accessories.
-It’s well worth visiting the shop during one of their sales, when you can find some great bargains.
+As well as jeans, there’s a huge selection of clothing including T-shirts, outerwear, footwear, and accessories.
+It’s well worth visiting the shop during one of their sales, when you can sniff out some bargains.

 1 Marshall St, Carnaby, London, W1F 9BA